Rigidity of proper colorings of $\mathbb{Z}^d$: Infinite-volume Gibbs states

 \end{lemma}

 \begin{lemma} Let $\Lambda$ be a domain, let $V \subset \Lambda$ be a domain, let $r \ge 1$ and let $U \subset \Lambda$ be such that $U^{+2r} \subset V$.
 Then

 \end{lemma}

 Lemma~\ref{lem:convergence} easily implies that the finite-volume $P$-pattern measures converge to an infinite-volume Gibbs state $\mu_P$.
 Indeed, if $(\Lambda_n)$ is a sequence of domains increasing to $\Z^d$, then for any domain $U$, $\dist(U,\Lambda_n^c) \to \infty$ as $n \to \infty$, so that Lemma~\ref{lem:convergence} implies that the sequence of measures $(\Pr_{\Lambda_n,P}|_U)_{n=1}^{\infty}$ is a Cauchy sequence with respect to the total-variation metric, and therefore, converges.
-This establishes the convergence of $\Pr_{\Lambda_n,P}$ as $n \to \infty$ towards an infinite-volume measure $\mu_P$ and it is standard that such a limit is a Gibbs state.
+This establishes the convergence of $\Pr_{\Lambda_n,P}$ as $n \to \infty$ towards an infinite-volume measure $\mu_P$ and it follows that this limit is a Gibbs state.
 Since this holds for any such sequence $(\Lambda_n)$, it follows that $\mu_P$ is invariant to all automorphisms preserving the two sublattices.
+Lemma~\ref{lem:almost-independence-of-colorings} then easily implies that $\mu_P$ satisfies the following mixing property: for any $0<\delta<1$, there exist constants $A,a>0$ such that

+where $B_m := [-m,m]^d \cap \Z^d$ (this property is termed \emph{quite weak Bernoulli with exponential rate} in~\cite{burton1995quite} in the context of translation-invariant measures).
+In particular, for any $k \ge 1$,

-Lemma~\ref{lem:almost-independence-of-colorings} then shows that $\mu_P$ is QWBE.
-It is also not hard to see that Lemma~\ref{lem:almost-independence-of-colorings} implies that $\mu_P$ is ergodic, strongly mixing and extremal (within the set of all Gibbs states).
-As this is fairly standard and straightforward, we do not elaborate further on this (see~\cite{georgii2011gibbs}).
+It is fairly standard to conclude from this that $\mu_P$ is tail trivial~(see~\cite[Proposition~7.9]{georgii2011gibbs}), which is equivalent to extremality within the set of all Gibbs states~(see~\cite[Theorem~7.7]{georgii2011gibbs}).
 Noting that~\eqref{eq:color_distribution} implies that different~$P$ yield different measures $\mu_P$, Theorem~\ref{thm:existence_Gibbs_states} will follow once we show that $\mu_P$ is of maximal entropy.
-We postpone this part to Section~\ref{sec:max-entropy-states} (see Proposition~\ref{prop:max-entropy-states-are-mixtures}).
+We postpone this part to Section~\ref{sec:max-entropy-states} (it is a consequence of Proposition~\ref{prop:max-entropy-states-are-mixtures}.
+A direct proof, using Kempe chains, appears in~\cite{galvin2012phase}, where it is stated for the $q=3$ case but the proof may be extended to general $q$).

 The proofs of Lemma~\ref{lem:convergence} and Lemma~\ref{lem:almost-independence-of-colorings} make use of the following fact which exploits the domain Markov property of the model.
 We say that a collection $\cS$ of proper subsets of $\Z^d$ is a \emph{boundary semi-lattice} if for any $S_1,S_2 \in \cS$ there exists $S \in \cS$ such that $S_1 \cup S_2 \subset S$ and $\partial S \subset \partial S_1 \cup \partial S_2$.
 Two boundary semi-lattices which we require are $\cS(U,V) := \{ S \subsetneq \Z^d : U \subset S \subset V \}$ and $\cS(f,P) := \{ S \subsetneq \Z^d : \intextB S\text{ is in the $P$-pattern with respect to }f \}$.
 The latter has the property that if $\cS$ is any boundary semi-lattice, then $\cS \cap \cS(f,P)$ is also a boundary semi-lattice.